Fredholm realizations of elliptic symbols on manifolds with boundary: Six term exact sequence

 So, after this initial homotopy we conclude that $\cK^0_0(M/B)$ is represented by fully elliptic families $A\in\Psi^0_0(M/B,\bbE)$ where $E^+$ and $E^-$ are identified near the boundary and with symbol which is the identity near both normal directions and with reduced normal family having full b-indicial family equal to the identity.
 Thus the reduced normal family is in fact a section over $S^*(\pa(M/B))$ of the bundle of groups with fibre the group

 that is, trivial near the b-end.
-The results of \cite{Melrose-Rochon0} show that after stabilization this group is (weakly) contractible.
+As explained in \S\ref{BvsC}, after stabilization this group is (weakly) contractible.
 Thus in fact the reduced normal section may be (after stabilization) contracted to the identity section.
 As above, this family may be lifted to a fully elliptic homotopy of $A$ to a family which is the identity near the boundary and in particular has reduced normal family equal to the identity.

 Now the isomorphism \eqref{fresmb0sc.36} is just the usual Atiyah-Singer isomorphism for the symbol. \end{proof}

 \begin{corollary} With the smooth K-theory of the zero calculus identified with the compactly supported K-theory of the fibre cotangent bundle of the interior of $M,$ the analytic index factors through the Atiyah-Singer index map for the double $2M=M\cup M^-$